jbasalone/jbasalone.github.io/_posts/2017-05-28-Dont-Be-An-Asshole.md

 ---
 layout: post
-title: Don't Be An Asshole: Women in Tech
+title: Don't Be An Asshole
 ---

 Current Pace: 16:00 Miles